valik94/CovidCentral/README.md

 ## User Stories
-As a user (healthcare projessional) I want to
+As a user (healthcare professional) I want to
 1. Login
 2. Register
 3. Add patients